What is Sleep Apnoea?

 While most symptoms manifest during sleep, several daytime signs can also indicate sleep apnoea:

-1. Night-time: Stopping and starting of breathing, gasping, snorting, choking sounds, nocturnal awakenings, and pronounced snoring and frequent urination at night.
-Sleep bruxism can also be linked to OSA.
+- Night-time: Stopping and starting of breathing, gasping, snorting, choking sounds, nocturnal awakenings, pronounced snoring, frequent urination at night, and sleep bruxism.

-2. Daytime: Fatigue, difficulty concentrating, mood fluctuations, morning headaches orofacial pain, dry mouth upon waking, insomnia, hypersomnia, irritability, night sweats
+- Daytime: Fatigue, difficulty concentrating, mood fluctuations, morning headaches, orofacial pain, dry mouth upon waking, insomnia, hypersomnia, irritability, night sweats.

 Potential Causes of OSA